 Bushwalkers can use a compass in two directions: (i) to read a bearing off a map and applying that to real life, or (ii) to read a real life bearing and apply that back to the map.
-In practical terms, this means that a bushwalker can use a compass to determine the direction from A to B from a map, then follow that bearing in real life.
+In practical terms, this means that a bushwalker can use a compass to determine the direction or bearing from A to B from a map, then follow that bearing in real life.
 Alternatively, they can take a reading in real life and put it back on the map to help figure out where they are.

 A compass enables the user to orientate the map in the direction of sight, helping the user to match map features with the physical surroundings.
-A compass bearing of a road direction, a creek direction, the orientation of a set of powerlines can also help bushwalkers to determine where the are on the map.
+A compass bearing of a road direction, a creek direction, the orientation of a set of powerlines can also help bushwalkers to determine where they are on the map.

 However, compasses do have their flaws.
 Since they rely on the earth’s magnetic field to align, any strong metal object or magnetic substance nearby can send the needle haywire.
-For example, metal implants in packs, clothing phones.
-A common mistake is to set the map up on the bonnet of the car, but the compass will not point north.
+For example, metal implants in packs, clothing and phones.
+A common mistake is to set the map up on the bonnet of the car, but the compass needle will not point north.

 In some parts of the world, the ground has high metallic content.
-Compasses are completely useless in these areas as the compass never points north.
+Compasses are completely useless in these areas as the compass needle never points north.